ConnaaaaR/weather-app/README.md

    - Add your OpenWeather API key to the `.env` file as `VITE_WEATHER_API_KEY=[Your API Key Here]`.

 ## Running the Application
-- In the project directory, run `npm start` to start the application.
+- In the project directory, run `npm run dev` to start the application.
 - The app will run in development mode and will be available at `http://localhost:3000`.

 ## Features